THERAPIST. COACH. CONSULTANT. EDUCATOR.

 The coaches (also called practitioners) at CTRR are spread out throughout the United States and have backgrounds in mental health, education, professional and lay ministry, childhood development, yoga, design, data research & analytics, and more.
 Each practitioner brings with them a wealth of knowledge, training, and personal experience that informs their work with clients and brings a unique perspective to our group consultations.

 The Center for Trauma Resolution and Recovery is an online coaching company which allows us to see clients regardless of where they live.
-In its first year over 4,000 sessions were conducted along with many support groups; we look forward to the continued growth as we know that this only means that people are finally receiving the support they have been looking for.
+May 2026 marked our 5-year anniversary and celebrated over 20,000 sessions conducted along with many support groups.
+We look forward to the continued growth as we know that this only means that people are finally receiving the support they have been looking for.

 Some of what I do: